 Community cats are un-owned cats that live outdoors in the community.
 They may be feral or friendly, may have been born into the wild, or may be lost or abandoned pets.

-What happens to community cats at AHS?
+What happens to community cats at Animal Humane Society?

 Stray or free-roaming cats that are friendly and would do well in a home are made available for adoption or placed in our adoption preparation programs.
 Feral cats that would not be appropriate or happy as pets are sterilized, ear-tipped, vaccinated, and released in the same outdoor location where they were found.